Preparing For Your Voyage

 - Battery powered alarm clock

-- Medical items (insect repellant with DEET, seasickness medication, and your prescription medications)
+- Medical items (seasickness medication, non-aerosol insect repellent with DEET, and any prescription medication)

-- Personal hygiene items (sunscreen/lotion, toothpaste, shampoo, conditioner, etc.)
+- Personal hygiene items (toothbrush, toothpaste, shampoo, conditioner, etc.)

 Is there a store onboard?